-- When conducted, the pat-down will be performed by a TSA officer of the same gender. - A traveler can request a private screening, and be accompanied by a companion of his or her choosing. - Additionally, the traveler can request a chair if he or she needs to sit down. - Travelers should not be asked to remove or lift any article of clothing to reveal a sensitive body area. - Learn more about pat-downs at TSA.gov.
+- Except under extraordinary circumstances, when conducted, the Pat-Down will be performed by a TSA officer of the same gender. - A traveler can request a private screening, and be accompanied by a companion of his or her choosing. - Additionally, the traveler can request a chair if he or she needs to sit down. - Travelers should not be asked to remove or lift any article of clothing to reveal a sensitive body area. - Learn more about pat-downs at TSA.gov.